coders-info/modular-code/README.md

 # Modular Code

-From Clean Ideas to smell and legacy Code....
-About Modularity in practie
+From #clean ideas to code #smells and #legacy code ...
+Let's talk about modularity in practice

 ## Code Expectations